c5h2oh/mixture-controller/README.md

 ebay/china is the least expensive source for bmp280 sensors at about $1 each and 128x32 oled displays.

-you'll need to install a few libraries in the arduino IDE: adafruit bmp280, adafruit ssd1306, adafruit GFX library. you'll also need to add the seeeduino xiao board definition using the board manager.
+you'll need to install a few libraries in the arduino IDE: adafruit bmp280, adafruit ssd1306, adafruit GFX library and the frsky s.port sensor library by herman kruisman. you'll also need to add the seeeduino xiao board definition using the board manager.